cynthialmy/cynthialmy.github.io/_posts/2025-02-02-procurement-ai.md

 ---

 Procurement at Volvo Cars manages 1,169 suppliers, over 7,000 contracts, and millions in annual spend across three fragmented legacy systems: VGS, VPC, and SI+.
 When I joined this initiative, there was no product brief.
-The executive mandate was to "explore AI for procurement."
-The growing backlog of complaints from buyers told a clearer story: they were spending more time searching for information than using it.
+The executive mandate was AI exploration for procurement.
+The growing backlog of buyer complaints pointed to a concrete issue: more time spent finding information than using it.

-The obvious move would have been to build a search tool.
-But search was a symptom, not the disease.
-Buyers could not trust any single system to give them a complete, current answer.
-They compensated by cross-referencing three systems manually, consuming hours daily and introducing errors with legal and financial consequences in a regulated automotive procurement environment.
+The first candidate solution was a search tool.
+Search quality was only part of the problem.
+Buyers could not trust any single system to provide a complete and current answer.
+They compensated by cross-referencing three systems manually, consuming hours daily and introducing legal and financial risk.

 Before evaluating any AI model, I asked a more fundamental question: what decisions do buyers actually make, where does friction prevent them from making those decisions confidently, and which friction points can be safely automated?